Best Practices13 min readMay 28, 2026

 Most lenders will tell you which bureau they pull from.
 If you're not sure, lift freezes at all three to avoid delays.
 The temporary lift takes effect within a few minutes in most cases, so you don't need to plan days in advance.

-Credit Freezes vs. Fraud Alerts: What's the Difference?
+Credit Freeze vs. Credit Lock vs. Fraud Alert: What's the Difference?

 What a Credit Freeze Doesn't Protect Against

-For broader protection, consider combining a credit freeze with dark web monitoring.
+For broader protection, combine a credit freeze with dark web monitoring.
 Services like NordProtect continuously scan data breach databases and criminal forums for your personal information — email addresses, Social Security numbers, financial account details — and alert you immediately when anything is found.
 This gives you early warning across all forms of identity exposure, not just credit applications.
+NordProtect also includes identity theft recovery assistance if something does slip through.

 Quick-Reference Checklist: Freezing Your Credit Today

-• ✅ Save your PIN/account credentials for each bureau in your password manager
+• ✅ Save all PIN/account credentials in your password manager

-• ✅ Check your credit report at annualcreditreport.com for any existing fraudulent accounts
+• ✅ Check credit report at annualcreditreport.com for existing fraudulent accounts

-• ✅ File your taxes early each year to prevent tax fraud using your SSN
+• ✅ File taxes early each year to prevent SSN-based tax fraud

 Recommended Tools

-To protect your online accounts with strong, unique passwords (the other half of identity protection), use our free password generator and store your credentials in NordPass — a zero-knowledge password manager that keeps your login details encrypted and accessible only to you.
+To protect your online accounts with strong, unique passwords (the other half of identity protection), use our free password generator and store your credentials — including your bureau PINs and account logins — in NordPass, a zero-knowledge password manager that keeps your login details encrypted and accessible only to you.

 🔒 Generate a Strong Password Now